uphold/docs/_applications.md

 cards:write                       | Can create and update any [card](#card-object).
 phones:read                       | Can view all [phone](#phone-object) numbers and their information. phones:write                      | Can add new [phone](#phone-object) numbers.
-transactions:deposit              | Can create a deposit [transaction](#transaction-object).
+transactions:commit:otp           | Requires a Two Factor Authentication challenge when committing a [transaction](#transaction-object). transactions:deposit              | Can create a deposit [transaction](#transaction-object).
 transactions:read                 | Can view any [transaction](#transaction-object).
 transactions:transfer:application | Can create a [transaction](#transaction-object) between the user and the application.